-HARRISBURG – Today the House Appropriations Committee heard from the Department of Transportation (PennDOT), the Department of General Services (DGS) and the Pennsylvania Liquor Control Board (PLCB).
-The PLCB was accompanied by the Bureau of Liquor Enforcement of the Pennsylvania State Police.
+HARRISBURG – Today the House Appropriations Committee held its first day of budget hearings.
+The committee heard from the Department of Revenue, the Independent Fiscal Office (IFO) and the Department of Aging.
 Here are the key takeaways from the day:

 Pennsylvania House of Representatives